shoeffner/mthesis/src/models_and_methods.md

 The eyeball centers can be modeled as part of a 3D head model which will be needed to estimate the head pose in relation to the camera.
 A simplified 3D head model using six landmarks is proposed by @Mallick2016.
-It does not use the metric system but coordinates within "some arbitrary reference frame" [@Mallick2016].
+The landmarks involved are the tip of the nose&nbsp;(pronasal), the point at the bottom front of the chin (gnathion), the two outer corners of the eyes (exocanthions), and the two mouth corners (cheilions).
+The 3D model does not use the metric system but coordinates within "some arbitrary reference frame" [@Mallick2016].
 The model uses the tip of the nose as the origin and spans the coordinate system parallel to the standard anatomical planes.
 The $x$ axis is